Chedder78/store/README.md

 The project is organized as follows:
 ```
 .
-├── index.html        # Main HTML file
+index.html # Main HTML file

-├── static/
-│   ├── css/
+│
-│   │   └── index.css # Main CSS file for styling
+index.css # Main CSS file for styling
-│   ├── js/
+│   ├──
-│   │   └── index.js  # JavaScript for interactive features
+index.js  # Main JavaScript for
+interactive features
+|
-│   └── images/       # Images and assets used in the site
+images.jpg   # Images and assets used in the site
 ```

 ### Key Sections in `index.html`: